Statute of Bigamy

 The legislation was passed in the fourth year of the reign of Edward I. The statute was an adoption of the council of Lyon decision of omni priviligio clericali nudati et coercioni fori secularis addicti during 1274.
 The stratatum treated the misdemeanour as an act of capital crime.
 At the time of the law having been brought into force, clergy considering bigamous occurrences already within their number were desiring that punishment be decided via the common law in order that those persons be treated less severely, Pope Gregory X decreed otherwise.
 By the time of the son of king Henry the VIII in the 16th century, the king of England by statute had had the prospective clerical impediment issue revoked.

-Legacy
+Subsequent developments

 The act was extended to Ireland by Poynings' Law 1495 (10 Hen.
 7. c.
 22 (I)).

 The whole act was repealed for England and Wales by section 1 of, and the schedule to, the Statute Law Revision Act 1863 (26 & 27 Vict. c.
+125), which came into force on 28 July 1863.

-125) and for Ireland by section 1 of, and the schedule to, the Statute Law (Ireland) Revision Act 1872 (35 & 36 Vict. c.
-98).
+The whole act was repealed for Ireland by section 1 of, and the schedule to, the Statute Law (Ireland) Revision Act 1872 (35 & 36 Vict. c.
+98), which came into force on 10 August 1872.